kucharze/SocialMediaMernProject/README.md

 Another troublesome part was what to do after creating a new post.
 After some work, I managed to get it to work by allowing default form operations

 A third troublesome spot was attempting to undo liking a post.
 Adding a like worked just fine.
 I wanted to increase the like amount and add the user to a list of people who liked the post.
 The problem was taking the user out when removing.
 I thought that I would try something similar to what I did with the delete route, but I could not get it to work.
 In the end, I settled for only allowing liking a post due to time constraints.

+## If I had more time

+If there was more time, I would try to fix the issue with unlike posts to start off with.
+Secondly, I would look for the ability to add other things to posts, like actual pictures.